anallen095/CIS641-SnapCracklePop/artifacts/software_requirements_specification.md

 -	The system shall have a user-friendly form to enter necessary information during the registration process.
 -	The required pieces of information to register a new user shall be username, email address, TSA ID, password, reporting manager, and user role.
 -	System shall enforce password complexity rules including minimum length, use of uppercase, lowercase, numbers, and special characters to maintain system security.
--	The system shall require a password reset every 6 months.
+-   Users shall be required to confirm their password
--	System shall require an admin to approve the new user before it can be created.
+-	System shall display a message to let the user know when they have sucessfully registered
+-   System shall display all new users in the Users table
 -	The system shall enforce unique account constraints on all accounts created.

-2. Customer Profile Manager
+2. Customer Profile and Dashboard
--	System shall have the ability to add new customers to the system database.
+-	System shall display key metrics for customers including open deduction balance and number of open deductions
--	System shall have the ability to deactivate customers from the system database.
+-	System shall have the ability to update all customer information except the customer number
--	Admin users shall have the ability to update customer information.
+-	Only admin users shall have the ability to update customer information.
 -	All users shall have the ability to create an out-going email to the customer support team from the customer’s profile.
 -	All customer profiles shall have the option to include a profile picture for the customer.
--	All customer profiles shall have an area for customer-specific documentation and notes.

 3. User Profile Manager
 -	Users shall have the ability to make changes to their public profile.
 -	All users shall have the option to upload a picture to their profile.
 -	User information shall be available to all users.
--	User specific stats will only be available to admin users.
 -	Admin users shall have the ability to deactivate former employees.
 -	Admin users shall have the ability to edit user data.

 4. Data Entry Operations
 -	System shall enforce all data constraints for user entered data.
 -	System shall generate error messages for any violations or data constraints.
 -	Users shall be able to export data to CSV.
 -	The system shall record any changes made to the data by recording the time at which the change was made.
 -	The system shall record any changes made to the data by recording the user who made the change.
--	Only admin users shall have permission to edit data.

 5. User Authentication
 -	Login/Welcome splash screen show be user-friendly with fields to enter a password/username.
+- When users are logged in the login and registration buttons shall not be visable
+- When no user is logged in the login and registration buttons shall be visable
 -	Users shall have the option to reset their password.
 -	System shall tie out after 30 active minutes and require users to re-enter their password to continue working.
 -	System shall lock out any users who have failed to enter their password correctly three times.
 -	Admin users shall have the ability to unlock accounts.
--	Accounts shall unlock after 30 minutes.

 # Non-Functional Requirements